Functional Observability, Structural Functional Observability and Optimal Sensor Placement: Minimal sensor placement for functional observability

 \section{Minimal sensor placement for functional observability}

-In this section, we consider the problems of selecting a minimal number of sensors from a prior set of possible placements to achieve functional observability and SFO.
-These problems may be desirable when one wants to estimate a linear functional of states of an autonomous system with a limited number of sensors.
-Based on the previous results, we will prove their NP-hardness and propose efficient algorithms to find approximation solutions.
-We also identify a special case that allows a closed-form solution, which generalizes the maximum geometric multiplicity result for the unconstrained minimal observability problem in \cite{Tong2017Minimal}.
+In this section, we consider the problems of selecting the minimum number of sensors from a prior set of possible placements to achieve functional observability and SFO.
+These problems may be desirable when one aims to estimate linear functions of states while minimizing sensor usage; {see \cite{pham2015load} for an application of these problems in the load frequency control of power systems using distributed functional observers.} Based on the previous results, we will prove their NP-hardness and propose efficient algorithms to find approximation solutions.
+We also identify a special case that allows a closed-form solution, which generalizes the maximum geometric multiplicity result for the unconstrained minimal observability problem \cite{Tong2017Minimal}.

 Let $C\in {\mathbb R}^{p\times n}$ be the output matrix corresponding to the available sensor set.
-Formally, given a triple $(A,C,F)$ ($(\bar A, \bar C, \bar F)$), the minimal sensor placement problems for functional observability and SFO can be respectively formulated as
+Formally, given a triple $(A,C,F)$ ($(\bar A, \bar C, \bar F)$), the minimal sensor placement problems for functional observability and SFO can be respectively formulated as and